Richard Childress Racing: Technical alliances

 RCR also holds technical alliances with several teams, including Our Motorsports, Jordan Anderson Racing, Alpha Prime Racing, Big Machine Racing Team, Viking Motorsports in the O'Reilly Auto Parts Series.
 Under these relationships, RCR provides engines, equipment, and technical support.
 RCR's first alliance model was started in 1997 as RAD (Richard, Andy, and Dale) Racing engines, an aerodynamics program shared with DEI and Andy Petree Racing.
 The Alliance concluded midway into 2004, when Petree shut down his team.

 RCR previously held a successful alliance with Furniture Row Racing, JTG Daugherty Racing, Leavine Family Racing, GMS Racing, Germain Racing, Richard Petty Motorsports, StarCom Racing, and Kaulig Racing.

 In 2021, RCR and Hendrick Motorsports will formalize a joint venture focused on engine R&D and the establishment of a common Chevrolet engine specification.
 The effort will be led by Jeff Andrews of Hendrick Motorsports and Richie Gilmore of RCR and be referred to as HCD (Hendrick Childress Development).

+Sponsorships

+RCR has had numerous sponsor relationships over the years.
+From 1988 to 2007, Goodwrench GM Certified Service was a primary sponsor, finally ending its sponsorship in 2007.
+Starting in 2001, Cingular Wireless began a four-year sponsorship with RCR, which led to a sponsorship controversy after Cingular was merged with AT&T. Starting in 2001, The Hershey Company became an RCR sponsor with its candy brands such as Reese's Fast Break, Hershey's Kissables, Ice Breakers candy and Reese's Peanut Butter Cups Big Cup.

 Sponsorship controversies

-2007

 Following the 2007 Daytona 500, the paint scheme of Kevin Harvick's winning No. 29 car infuriated NASCAR fuel supplier Sunoco, particularly the large Shell Oil logos on the car and team uniforms.
 Harvick had also worn his Shell firesuit during the Busch Series race he won the day before.
 Sunoco believed its exclusive rights to provide fuel to the sport also gave them exclusive marketing rights to gasoline, with other companies' limited to marketing secondary products such as motor oil.
 The 29 team altered its paint scheme the following week with smaller Shell decals, and larger emphasis of co-sponsor Pennzoil.
 It is to note that Sunoco sponsored Billy Hagan's race team from 1989 to 1992 with Sterling Marlin and Terry Labonte while Unocal 76 was the fuel supplier.
 Shell/Pennzoil remains in the sport with Team Penske's No. 22.